 - a.
-Employees hired prior to July 1, 2007, must work a minimum of 19.35 hours per week or 1,000 hours per year to be eligible to participate in the diocesan benefit plan. - b.
-Employees hired after July 1, 2007, and before July 1, 2016, must work a minimum of 25 hours per week or 1,300 hours per year to be eligible to participate in the diocesan benefit plan. - c.
-Employees hired July 1, 2016, and after must work a minimum of 30 hours per week or 1, 560 hours per year to be eligible to participate in the diocesan benefit plan.
+Employees hired prior to July 1, 2007 must work a minimum of 20 hours per week to be eligible to participate in the diocesan benefit plan.
+Pension-eligible employees must work 1,000 hours in a calendar year to receive pension credit for the year. - b.
+Employees hired after July 1, 2007, and before July 1, 2016, must work a minimum of 25 hours per week to be eligible to participate in the diocesan benefit plan. - c.
+Employees hired July 1, 2016, and after must work a minimum of 30 hours per week to be eligible to participate in the diocesan benefit plan.